 5. 2020 Ford Super Duty F-250/F-350/F-450

-Needless to say, this is exactly what FoMoCo will deliver since the 2020 Ford Super Duty pickups have already been spied covered in zebra print.
-The new Super Duty lineup will abandon the current double-bar grille in favor of a much more open frontal fascia styling.
-Other than that, it’ll be fully brought to the 2018 Ford F-150’s standards in terms of both the exterior and interior.
+Needless to say, this is exactly what FoMoCo has delivered since the 2020 Ford Super Duty pickups are already past the zebra print and have been officially revealed.
+The new Super Duty lineup abandons the current double-bar grille in favor of a much more open frontal fascia styling.
+Other than that, it’s been fully brought up to the 2018 Ford F-150 standards in terms of both the exterior and interior.

 4. 2020 Nissan Frontier

 Who would have thought we’d see the day the Nissan Frontier appears under the “news” section?!
 Last updated during the stone age (or in 2004 in pickup truck speak), the Frontier is one of the oldest running models on the U.S. market overall.
 The international version, badged as the Navara, was actually redesigned in 2014, but it never made it to our shores.

 This would mean they’d have to address the current generation’s stone-age engine lineup as well.
 The current anemic 152-horsepower 4-cylinder and gas-guzzling 261-horsepower 4.0L V6 mills are not fit for the modern era.
 Expect the next-generation to rectify the problem by offering a smaller-displacement V6 engine with more power and better fuel economy.
-A smaller turbocharged 4-cylinder option with similar credentials shouldn’t be excluded either.
+A 3.0L V6 with around 300 horsepower seems like the most viable of options.
+Also, a smaller turbocharged 4-cylinder option with similar credentials shouldn’t be excluded either.

 3. 2020 Ford Ranger Raptor

-The mid-size pickup truck from the Blue Oval is making a comeback for MY 2019, but that’s apparently not where Dearborn will stop when it comes to the Ranger.
-Already unveiled in the land down under and Europe, the ultimate off-road version of the Ranger is also paving its way to U.S. shores.
+The mid-size pickup truck from the Blue Oval has made a comeback for MY 2019, but that’s apparently not where Dearborn will stop when it comes to the new Ranger.
+Already unveiled in the land down under and Europe, the ultimate off-road version of the Ranger is also paving its way to the U.S. shores.
 The 2020 Ford Ranger Raptor will thus further enrich what’s already a colorful offering of off-road capable intermediate trucks here, and that certainly wasn’t the case just a few short years back.

 Speaking of which, the Australian and European Ranger Raptors are motivated by a 2.0L twin-turbocharged diesel 4-cylinder engine capable of producing 211 horsepower and 369 lb-ft of torque.
-The U.S. Raptor Ranger, on the other hand, will rely on a petrol engine instead – likely a 2.7L twin-turbo V6.
+The U.S. Raptor Ranger, on the other hand, should exclusively rely on a petrol engine instead – likely a 2.7L twin-turbo V6.
 The EcoBoost is capable of making 335 horsepower and 380 lb-ft of torque, but an additional power boost wouldn’t come as a surprise.

 2. 2020 Chevrolet Colorado and GMC Canyon

-The GM Canyonado duo is the reason behind the recent resurgence of mid-size pickup popularity in the U.S. They’ve singlehandedly inspired the rest of the hibernating compacts and their manufacturers by offering a substantial facelift during early MY 2015.
+The GM Canyonado duo is the reason behind the recent resurgence of mid-size pickup’s popularity in the U.S. They’ve singlehandedly inspired the rest of the hibernating compacts and their manufacturers by offering a substantial facelift during early model year 2015.
 Five years later, it’s time for another makeover of the GM’s mid-size pickup truck duo.

-The only likely change will be the addition of a new 10-speed automatic transmission on the range-topping models.
+The only likely change is the addition of a new 10-speed automatic transmission on the range-topping models.
 That, and the possibility of a new 2.7L turbocharged L3B 4-cylinder petrol engine with 310 hp and 348 lb-ft of torque replacing the strongest currently available V6 mill.
 The latter is highly unlikely at this point, though.

-1. 2020 Jeep Scrambler
+1. 2020 Jeep Gladiator

-Judging by the number of all-new trucks bound to arrive on the market in 2020, it couldn’t have picked a better time.
-The 2020 Jeep Scrambler won’t only share a platform and most of its visual details with the next-gen JL Wrangler, but it’ll also sport a number of the Wrangler’s defining features like removable doors, top, and fold-down windshield.
-In other words, the Scrambler will basically be a Wrangler with a little bit of added practicality and utility.
+Judging by the number of all-new trucks bound to arrive to the market in 2020, it couldn’t have picked a better time.
+The 2020 Jeep Gladiator doesn’t only share a platform and most of its visual details with the next-gen JL Wrangler, but also sports a number of Wrangler’s defining features like removable doors, top, and fold-down windshield.
+In other words, the Gladiator is basically a Wrangler with a little bit of added practicality and utility.